ChenzhaoNju/SFGNet/README.md

 > **Abstract:** *Underwater images suffer from complex and diverse degradation, which inevitably affects the performance of underwater visual tasks.
-However, most existing learning-based underwater image enhancement (UIE) methods mainly restore such degradations in the spatial domain, and rarely pay attention to the fourier frequency information.
+However, most existing learning-based underwater image enhancement (UIE) methods mainly restore such degradations in the spatial domain, and rarely pay attention to the fourier frequency information.
 In this paper, we develop a novel UIE framework based on spatial-frequency interaction and gradient maps, namely SFGNet, which consists of two stages.
 Specifically, in the first stage, we propose a dense spatial-frequency fusion network (DSFFNet),